 Parenting a Child With Down Syndrome

-Early Intervention and Education for a Child With Down Syndrome
+Signs and Symptoms of a Child With Down Syndrome

 Common physical signs of a child with Down syndrome include:

 - A flat face.

 - A short neck.

 - Poor muscle tone and loose ligaments.